MattiaPARRINELLO/lightroom-ftp-export-plugin/README.md

 ## Support

 Questions or issues?
-Contact william.jezequel@gmail.com or visit [about.pixi.live](https://about.pixi.live).
+Contact contact@pixi.live or visit [about.pixi.live](https://about.pixi.live).